 Relationship Building

-At some point, you may need to secure financing to purchase a car, home, or even open your first credit card.
-If you’ve established a solid relationship with your bank over the years, the barriers to entry will more than likely be much lower.
+At some point, you may need to secure financing to purchase a car, home, or even obtain your first credit card.
+If you’ve established a solid relationship with your bank over the years, the barriers will likely be much lower.

 What Banks Offer